spacedriveapp/spacedrive/CONTRIBUTING.md

 > Consider running `pnpm clean` after pulling the repository if you're returning to it from previously to avoid old files conflicting.
 2. Configure your system environment for Spacedrive development
   - For Unix users (Linux / macOS), run: `./scripts/setup.sh`
-> [!NOTE]
-> This [script](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.sh#L133) will check if Rust and pnpm are installed then proceed to install Clang, NASM, LLVM, libvips, Gstreamer's Plugins, FFmpeg, Perl, [Tauri essentials](https://tauri.app/v1/guides/getting-started/prerequisites/#setting-up-linux) and any other required dependencies for Spacedrive to build via your system's respective package manager.
   - For Windows users, run: `.\scripts\setup.ps1` via PowerShell.
 > [!NOTE]
-> This [script](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.ps1#L81) will install pnpm, LLVM, FFmpeg, C++ build tools, NASM, Rust + Cargo, Rust tools, Edge Webview 2, Strawberry Perl, [Tauri essentials](https://tauri.app/v1/guides/getting-started/prerequisites/#setting-up-windows) and any other required dependencies for Spacedrive to build.
+> This script ([unix](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.sh) / [win](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.ps1)) will check for if Rust and pnpm are installed then proceed to install any other required dependencies for Spacedrive to build via your system's respective package manager.
 3. Install NodeJS dependencies: `pnpm i`
 4. Prepare the build: `pnpm prep`.
 This will run all necessary codegen and build required dependencies.

 > [!TIP]
 > Linux & macOS users can download a bundle of sample files for testing via `pnpm test-data` (requires `curl` & `tar`)
 >
 > The test files will be located in a directory called `test-data` in the root of the Spacedrive repo.

 To run the **desktop** app, run:
 ```